 - from Espino (82 km from Pasto) with the Cementerio (cemetery) path.

-From Pasto you first need to get to one of these two villages to begin the hike, or book a tour; there are plenty of local tour agencies offering this hike, just book on the spot.
+Starting from Pasto, you first need to get to one of these two villages to begin the hike, or book a tour.
+There are plenty of local tour agencies offering this hike, just book on the spot.

 Also, remember that the lake is at high altitude, so prepare yourself with acclimatisation and coca leaves / tea if necessary.
 A few years ago the trail was closed as irresponsible tourists damaged this fragile ecosystem.
 Please take extra precaution to leave no trace and keep on the hiking path.
 Go green, go to the Green Lake!